 They say it takes a village to raise a child, and I am learning first-hand that that is absolutely true!
 No one of us can do this by ourselves.
 We need other people to support us as we invest ourselves into caring for children of all ages.
 So whether you are a parent, foster parent, family member, babysitter, nanny, or a friend who’s just helping out, my hope is that I can be a part of your “village”.
 I will do my best to supply you with helpful tips, tricks, ideas, and resources that will boost your ability to care for the kids in your life.

 Although many topics I address on this blog will be the direct result of something I’ve experienced while raising my own baby boy (thus often reflecting ideas beneficial for other children of his similar age), I will aim to cover topics that can be applied to older and younger children as well.
 Please take a moment to check out the categories covered on this blog by clicking on the “Home” tab at the top of this page and then reading through the list on the right side of the page.
 My vision is that this blog will be a lighthearted space filled with helpful ideas and information, rather than something to make you feel insecure about how your child is developing relative to generic lists of what kids “should” be doing at various ages.
-If you are interested in reading about issues related to a particular stage of life or skill level that have not yet been covered, let me know by sending me an email and I will do my best to put together a post that will help you out (though I can’t guarantee it).
-My contact info can be found on the page titled “Got a question?“.
+If you are interested in reading about issues related to a particular stage of life or skill level that have not yet been covered, let me know by sending me an email at mamaotblog [at] gmail [dot] com and I will do my best to put together a post that will help you out (though I can’t guarantee it).

 Although I am a registered and licensed occupational therapist, this is not a place for skilled therapeutic intervention or medical advice.
 The ideas presented on this blog are for informational purposes only and should not be misconstrued as anything other than that.
 A kid-oriented website, no matter how useful it may be, can never replace an individualized treatment plan developed as the result of standardized assessment, clinical observation, and collaboration between therapist, caregiver, and (if applicable) child.
 If you are concerned about the development or functional abilities of a particular child in your life, then that child’s parent should talk with the pediatrician or seek out the services of a developmental pediatrician or a local occupational therapist/therapy clinic.